Aldbury: Parish church

-The Parish Church of Saint John the Baptist is of Early English style.
-In 1203 the church was granted to the Canons of the Priory of St. Mary, Missenden by William de Brocland.
+The parish church of Saint John the Baptist is of Early English style.
+In 1203, the church was granted to the Canons of the Priory of St. Mary, Missenden by William de Brocland.
 Parts of the chancel and nave are 13th century in origin, thought to be part of an older Romanequse church which was enlarged in the 14th century.
-The church was restored in 1866–1867 by W. Browning, who removed two Romanesque arches from the north arcade of the nave and dressed the exterior in flint rubble masonry and totternhoe Stone.
+The church was restored in 1866–1867 by W. Browning, who removed two Romanesque arches from the north arcade of the nave and dressed the exterior in flint rubble masonry and totternhoe stone.

 The church is noted for the Pendley Chapel, also known as the Verney Chapel, an ornate memorial chapel which is located at the east end of the nave.
 It was installed here in 1575 but its origins are much older; Edmund Verney had the tomb moved here from the dissolved monastery of Ashridge and enclosed it in an ornate stone parclose screen, also brought from Ashridge.
 The floor is covered in medieval encaustic tiles.
 The small chapel contains a carved stone recumbent tomb of Sir Robert Whittingham (d.1471), a nobleman who was slain at the battle of Tewkesbury (illustrated below).
 He is depicted in plate armour lying next to his wife.
 At his feet lies a wild man, a mythical creature covered in hair, and a hind lies at his wife's feet.
 On the wall is a later monument to Sir Richard Anderson (1635–1699) of Pendley Manor and to his wife Elizabeth (1631–1698), sister of George, Viscount Hewwett.
 The Anderson are represented as a pair of busts surrounded by marble pilasters surmounted by a segmental pediment.

 The church also contains memorials of the Hides and Harcourts, families who left charities to the poor of the parish.

 The Valiant Trooper

 The 17th-century cottages that form the Trooper have served as alehouses for several centuries.
-The first traceable evidence dates back to 1752 when the pub – then known as The Royal Oak – was left in the will of one John Barnes.
+The first traceable evidence dates back to 1752, when the pub – then known as The Royal Oak – was left in the will of one John Barnes.
 Its next owner was Isaac Dell Master, whose initials "ID" and the date "1769" can be seen carved in the brickwork alongside the main front window.
-The name changed to The Trooper Alehouse in 1803 – rumoured to be because the Duke of Wellington met his troops here to discuss tactics.
+The name changed to The Trooper Alehouse in 1803, rumoured to be because the Duke of Wellington met his troops here to discuss tactics.
 In the 1970s, Playboy executive Victor Lownes was a regular customer at the Valiant Trooper.
-In 2023, the pub reopened after restoration as the Trooper, with an adjoining café opening in 2024.
+In 2023, the pub reopened after restoration as The Trooper, with an adjoining café opening in 2024.

 Parish council

-Aldbury Parish Council is the local administrative body and covers Aldbury village itself and the hamlet at Tring Station – in Saxon times, Aldbury lay in Dacorum, one of the Hundreds of Hertfordshire and in 1973, the Dacorum Borough of Hertfordshire providing recycling, ultimate planning authority and certain business and leisure services was created with Aldbury in it.
+Aldbury Parish Council is the local administrative body, which includes the village and the hamlet at Tring station.
+In Saxon times, Aldbury lay in Dacorum, one of the Hundreds of Hertfordshire and, in 1973, the Dacorum Borough of Hertfordshire provided recycling, ultimate planning authority, and certain business and leisure services.